 The voice recorder can also be re-recorded multiple times in case you mess up.

 There is one downside though.
-The sound quality is what you might expect from a very inexpensive recorder.
+The sound quality is what you might expect from a fairly inexpensive recorder.
 It is easy to hear the recording and distinguish voices, but you shouldn’t expect the sound to be as clear as a cell phone recording.

 What to Record